Differentially Private Nonparametric Confidence Intervals Under Minimal Distributional Assumptions: Preliminaries and notation

 Theorem \ref{thm:non_priv_ci_consis} ensures uniform convergence in probability (or point-wise if the distribution of $U(\cdot)$ is not continuous) as long as the subsample size $m$ goes to infinity slower than $n$.
-By Lemma \ref{lem:val_CI_emp_dist}, this implies that if $U(\cdot)$ is continuous at the $\alpha/2$ and $1-\alpha/2$ quantiles, then estimating the quantiles from $\widehat{U}_{n,m}(\cdot)$ will give an asymptotically valid and tight $(1-\alpha)$-CI.
+By Lemma \ref{lem:val_CI_emp_dist} this implies that if $U(\cdot)$ is continuous at the $\alpha/2$ and $1-\alpha/2$ quantiles, then estimating the quantiles from $\widehat{U}_{n,m}(\cdot)$ will give an asymptotically valid and tight $(1-\alpha)$-CI.
 The proof of Theorem \ref{thm:non_priv_ci_consis} is based on two observations.
 The first is that $\theta(\dataset)$ converges to $\theta^*$ faster than $\theta(\dataset(I)) $, which means that we can replace $\theta(\dataset)$ in \eqref{eq:U_sub} by $\theta^*$ (the error is negligible asymptotically).
-The second is that the empirical point-wise CDF (Equation \eqref{eq:U_sub}) is a U-statistic, so concentration bounds for U-statistics apply, i.e., the Hoeffding inequality.